jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 - [Hotel Demand Before, During, and After Sports Events: Evidence from Charlotte, North Carolina](https://doi.org/10.1111/ecin.12572)
 - [The NFL Draft and Host-City Hotel Occupancy](https://doi.org/10.1111/coep.70034) by Frank Stephenson
 - [The Impact of MLB Team Relocation on Hotel Demand](https://doi.org/10.1177/13548166251405295) by J.C.
 Bradbury and Frank Stephenson
+- [Bringing Home the Gold?
+A Review of the Economic Impact of Hosting Mega-Events](https://www.hks.harvard.edu/centers/cid/publications/faculty-working-papers/bringing-home-gold) by Douglas Barrios, Stuart Russell, and Matt Andrews

 ## What about civic pride and quality-of-life benefits?